Basic Usage¶

 Python API¶

 The pipeline can also be used programmatically.
-The
+The VQERunner

-class accepts the same parameters as the CLI:
+class accepts parameters similar to the CLI:

 from quantum_pipeline.runners.vqe_runner import VQERunner